Predjo/hacklanje-2018/README.md

-##Hacklanje
+## Hacklanje 2018

-Programming tasks for Hacklanje event written in JavaScript.
+Programming tasks for Hacklanje 2018 event written in JavaScript.

 #### Setup